tidyverse/vroom/MAINTENANCE.md

 The only code path that is multi-threaded is normal files, connections are read asynchronously and written to a temporary file, which is then read as normal.

+### Debugging

+To compile with logging enabled you need to set `-DVROOM_LOG` in your `~/R/Makevars` and if you want to control the logging level you can set `-DSPDLOG_ACTIVE_LEVEL=SPDLOG_LEVEL_DEBUG`.
+You also need to create the `logs` directory for the logs to be written to.
+They will write a `logs/index.idx` and a `logs/index_connection.idx` file respectively.
+The file is appended to, not rewritten, so you would need to delete it if you want a new file after a run.
+There is also `-DVROOM_USE_CONNECTIONS_API` to use the CRAN forbidden connections API directly, but the performance difference is generally the same, so it isn't really needed.

 ## Known outstanding issues

 Currently the line numbers in `problems()` don't take into account skipped or commented lines, as we don't keep track of how many of those we have seen.